 - Excited to encourage and support the learning aspect of the student's job shadow/externship assignment

-- After the Externship: Varies.
-Ideally, the student and mentor will establish a relationship that continues throughout the student’s time at CSB/SJU.
+- After the Externship: There will be a one-hour virtual celebration for mentors and mentees.
+After the final celebration, commitment varies.
+Ideally, the student and mentor will establish a relationship that continues throughout the student's time at CSB/SJU.
 Parameters for the relationship, including how often to communicate, should be agreed upon before the student returns to campus.
 Mentor will complete program evaluation in order to provide feedback about the experience.